What is Ontology (ONT)? | Beginner’s Guide

 According to its whitepaper, “sociologists put the number of people we trust at less than one hundred”, showing that for most people, it takes time and effort to trust someone and get to know them.
 Ontology is looking to replace the current lengthy ways we gain trust and bring us forward with blockchain automation of trust.

-Finally, the team behind Ontology comprise of reputable cryptocurrency industry leaders with an already established history of success.
+Finally, the team behind Ontology comprises of reputable cryptocurrency industry leaders with an already established history of success.
 And unlike many other blockchain projects, the Ontology team isn’t just targeting the financial industry.
-They’re focusing on insurance, government, medicine, IoT, and other industries during its growth, making it a wide-scale project with a lot of potential.
-With a relatively long-term presence in the blockchain industry and with a clear vision for the project, it wouldn’t come as a surprise to see Ontology work hand-in-hand with NEO to revolutionize the way we do business.
+They’re focusing on insurance, government, medicine, IoT, and other industries during its growth, making it a wide-scale project with plenty of potentials.